supercollider-quarks/redUniverse/readme.txt

 //--
-071205 - converted all help.rtf to .html and the examples to .scd
+080116 - changed from 25 to 40 fps for RedWindow and RedJWindow .play
-	added the example overview file.
+	some small corrections to match Pen changes to width_ 071205 - converted all help.rtf to .html and the examples to .scd added the example overview file.
 	changed so that RedJWindow is disabled by default.